iamkash/intellispec-landing/docs/ARCHITECTURE.md

 ## System Architecture

-IntelliSpec Landing is a modern, high-performance Next.js 14 application built with the App Router architecture, designed for optimal SEO, performance, and developer experience.
+intelliSPEC Landing is a modern, high-performance Next.js 14 application built with the App Router architecture, designed for optimal SEO, performance, and developer experience.

 ### High-Level Architecture